 International Students and Scholars (ISS)

-The Office of International Students and Scholars (ISS) assists international students from the time they arrive on campus for their mandatory orientation and throughout their stay at Azusa Pacific University.
-An international student at APU is defined as any individual holding a non-immigrant status (most common are F-1 or J-1 student status).
-Any non-U.S. resident/citizen is required to apply to APU through International Enrollment Services.
+International Students and Scholars (ISS) assists international students and scholars from the time they arrive on campus for their mandatory orientation and throughout their stay at Azusa Pacific University.
+An international student or scholar at APU is defined as any individual holding a nonimmigrant visa status (most common are F-1 or J-1 student status).
+Any non-U.S. resident/citizen holding a nonimmigrant visa status is required to apply to APU through International Enrollment Services.

 Matters relating to immigration, international student orientation, cultural adaptation, and international student programming are coordinated through ISS.
-It is mandatory for all international students to attend International Student Orientation, as stated in each student’s admission letter, prior to the start of the program of study.
+It is mandatory for all international students to attend Global Student Orientation, as stated in each student’s admission letter, prior to the start of their program of study.

 Requirements for F-1 or J-1 International Students

-F-1/J-1 non-immigrant student status carries responsibilities as well as privileges.
+F-1/J-1 nonimmigrant student status carries responsibilities as well as privileges.
 Failure to comply with the U.S. requirements for these categories is considered a violation of U.S. law, invalidates the F-1 and J-1 status, cancels privileges of the status, and may lead to dismissal from APU and potentially deportation.
 APU is required by law to make regular reports to the U.S. government concerning F-1 and J-1 status students.
-APU currently has three Designated School Officials (DSOs) to assist international students in maintaining their legal status.
+APU has three designated school officials (DSOs) to assist international students in maintaining their legal status.
 They can be reached during office hours in the International Center.
-While ISS provides many services to assist students in maintaining their legal status, it is ultimately students’/scholars’ responsibility to maintain legal status.
+While ISS provides many services to assist students in maintaining their legal status, it is ultimately the responsibility of students and scholars to maintain legal status.

 Note: The following list is not an exclusive list of all laws that must be observed.